 From day one, you learn by doing, working on practical, project-based courses taught by an accomplished faculty of industry professionals.
 Our mission is to equip you with career-ready, working knowledge of the tools, techniques, and collaborative workflow used in professional film development, production, and post-production.

 Our liberal arts foundation exposes you to the wider world of thought and ideas that enable critical thinking, creative problem-solving, and the ability to communicate your ideas and opinions effectively.

 You’ll also customize your degree program by choosing an area of emphasis that focuses your studies on your personal creative and career goals.
 Emphasis choices are Acting, Cinematography, Directing, Editing + VFX, New Media, Producing, Sound, or Writing.

-Emphases:Students pursuing a BFA in Cinema choose to focus their studies on one area of Emphasis.
+Choose Your EmphasisStudents pursuing a BFA in Cinema choose to focus their studies on one area of emphasis.